 Guidelines in Chinese

 All experimental CIF files (including those from powder diffraction experiments) should contain an R-factor.
 This should be consistent with the crystallography being performed correctly and to the best ability that would be expected from the material and equipment used.
-We would like all experimental CIFs to contain:
+We prefer single block CIF files and would like all experimental CIFs to contain:

 - R-factors (R1, wR2, Rint)

 - Shift/ESD (to show that the refinement has converged)

 - Explanation of any problems with numbers of reflections and parameters

 - Any residual electron density